BurntBeefBurrito/CS30-final/proposal.md

 I want to polish the original rhythm game scraps that I made (scene in my original repository) and add to it

 ## Needs to have
+- music
 - charts/maps for notes
-  - I do not want randomized note spawns as they would be incredibly unfun in my eyes
+  - I do not want randomized note spawns as they would be incredibly unfun in my opinion
 - two songs and associated charts
+  - this is core to gameplay
-- menus for picking a song, settings, credits for musicians and inspirations, and instructions
+- menus for picking a song, settings, credits for musicians and inspirations
   - the settings menu will include volume, hitsounds and likely other settings
 - a basic tutorial
   - this will serve as a tutorial and also as a first map for practicing map making
 - an additional program for charting support
   - this is so that I can create maps without losing my sanity
 - basic "flavour" to make hitting notes feel responsive and rewarding (audio and visual reactions)
+  - the cues will be less satisfying if your hits are less on beat
 - a funny name for the rhythm game itself
   - this is absolutely necessary, trust me
 - custom made sprites for bumpers, notes, etc